Gdoc/Admin

 Waste: 3.2%

 Landfills (1.9%): landfills are often low-oxygen environments.
-In these environments, organic matter is converted to methane when it decomposes.
+When organic matter decomposes, it converts to methane.

-Agriculture, Forestry and Land Use directly accounts for 18.4% of greenhouse gas emissions.
-The food system as a whole – including refrigeration, food processing, packaging, and transport – accounts for around one-quarter of greenhouse gas emissions.
-We look at this in detail here.
+Agriculture, Forestry, and Land Use directly account for 18.4% of greenhouse gas emissions.
+The food system as a whole—including refrigeration, food processing, packaging, and transport—accounts for around one-quarter of greenhouse gas emissions.
+We look at this in detail in our article on the greenhouse gas emissions of food production.

 Grassland (0.1%): when grassland becomes degraded, these soils can lose carbon, converting to carbon dioxide in the process.
-Conversely, when grassland is restored (for example, from cropland), carbon can be sequestered.
-Emissions here therefore refer to the net balance of these carbon losses and gains from grassland biomass and soils.
+Conversely, carbon can be sequestered when grassland is restored (for example, from cropland).
+Therefore, emissions refer to the net balance of these carbon losses and gains from grassland biomass and soils.

 Cropland (1.4%): depending on the management practices used on croplands, carbon can be lost or sequestered into soils and biomass.
-This affects the balance of carbon dioxide emissions: CO2 can be emitted when croplands are degraded; or sequestered when they are restored.
+This affects the balance of carbon dioxide emissions: CO2 can be emitted when croplands are degraded or sequestered when restored.
 The net change in carbon stocks is captured in emissions of carbon dioxide.
 This does not include grazing lands for livestock.

-Deforestation (2.2%): net emissions of carbon dioxide from changes in forestry cover.
-This means reforestation is counted as ‘negative emissions’ and deforestation as ‘positive emissions’.
-Net forestry change is therefore the difference between forestry loss and gain.
+Deforestation (2.2%): net carbon dioxide emissions from changes in forestry cover.
+This means reforestation is counted as “negative emissions” and deforestation as “positive emissions”.
+Net forestry change is, therefore, the difference between forestry loss and gain.
 Emissions are based on lost carbon stores from forests and changes in carbon stores in forest soils.

-Rice cultivation (1.3%): flooded paddy fields produce methane through a process called ‘anaerobic digestion’.
+Rice cultivation (1.3%): flooded paddy fields produce methane through a process called “anaerobic digestion”.
 Organic matter in the soil is converted to methane due to the low-oxygen environment of water-logged rice fields.
-1.3% seems substantial, but it’s important to put this into context: rice accounts for around one-fifth of the world’s supply of calories, and is a staple crop for billions of people globally.8
+1.3% seems substantial, but it’s important to put this into context: rice accounts for around one-fifth of the world’s supply of calories and is a staple crop for billions of people globally.7

 Endnotes

-1. Carbon dioxide-equivalents try to sum all of the warming impacts of the different greenhouse gases together in order to give a single measure of total greenhouse gas emissions.
-To convert non-CO2 gases into their carbon dioxide-equivalents we multiply their mass (e.g. kilograms of methane emitted) by their ‘global warming potential’ (GWP).
-GWP measures the warming impacts of a gas compared to CO2; it basically measures the ‘strength’ of the greenhouse gas averaged over a chosen time horizon.
+1. Carbon dioxide-equivalents try to sum all of the warming impacts of the different greenhouse gases together to give a single measure of total greenhouse gas emissions.
+To convert non-CO2 gases into their carbon dioxide-equivalents, we multiply their mass (e.g., kilograms of methane emitted) by their “global warming potential” (GWP).
+GWP measures the warming impacts of a gas compared to CO2; it basically measures the “strength” of the greenhouse gas averaged over a chosen time horizon.

 3. The World Resources Institute also provides a nice visualization of these emissions as a Sankey flow diagram.

-4. In its 5th Assessment Report (AR5), the Intergovernmental Panel on Climate Change (IPCC) provided a similar breakdown of emissions by sector.
+In its 5th Assessment Report (AR5), the Intergovernmental Panel on Climate Change (IPCC) provided a similar breakdown of emissions by sector.
 However, this was based on data published in 2010.
-The World Resources Institute therefore provides an important update of these figures.
+The World Resources Institute, therefore, provides an important update of these figures.

 IPCC (2014): Climate Change 2014: Synthesis Report.
 Contribution of Working Groups I, II and III to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change [Core Writing Team, R.K.
 Pachauri and L.A.
 Meyer (eds.)].
 IPCC, Geneva, Switzerland, 151 pp.

-8. The UN Food and Agriculture Organization estimates that the average daily supply of calories from all foods was 2917 kilocalories in 2017.
-Rice accounted for 551 kilocalories [ 551 / 2917 * 100 = 19% of global calorie supply].
-In China it supplied 26% of calories; and 30% in India.
+7. The UN Food and Agriculture Organization estimates that the average daily supply of calories from all foods was 2,917 kilocalories in 2017.
+Rice accounted for 551 kilocalories [ 551 / 2917 * 100 = 19% of the global calorie supply].
+It supplied 26% of calories in China and 30% in India.

 Cite this work